-Buying a fridge is usually reserved one of 2 occasions: moving into a new home or when your old one craps out.
-You don’t usually upgrade a perfectly good ice box unless you need a second one in the garage for deer meat and beer.
+Buying a refrigerator is usually reserved one of two occasions: moving into a new home or when your old one craps out.
+You don’t usually upgrade a perfectly good icebox unless you need a second one in the garage for deer meat and beer.
 Or, if you want your appliances to grocery shop for you.
-Which is what the Family Hub 2.0 will do if you talk to it nicely.
+Which is what the Samsung Family Hub 2.0 will do if you talk to it nicely.

-They also added personalized profiles/avatars for each member of the family, included more apps (from Grubhub, Spotify, and iHeartRadio, among others), and expanded from 4 to 10 models in silver and black stainless.
+Samsung also added personalized profiles/avatars for each member of the family, included more apps (from Grubhub, Spotify, and iHeartRadio, among others), and expanded from four to ten models in silver and black stainless.
 As always though with new items dropped at the Consumer Electronics Show, you can’t get one yet.
-It won’t hit stores until later this year but should run about $5,799 when it does.
+The Samsung Family Hub 2.0 won’t hit stores until later this year, but should run about $5,799 when it does.
 In the meantime, you can keep talking to your current fridge, just try not to get too frustrated when it doesn’t answer.
-(Starts at $5,799, Available later this year)